 The MoLNR has identified 23 existing unplanned settlements in the Greater Port Vila area, on registered and unregistered lands.
 Household surveys have found that the majority of residents in the settlements do not have access to basic services and infrastructure (improved water supply, sanitation, roads & drainage, solid waste collection), leading to public health issues and increasing risk to residents from flooding and other natural disasters, as the unplanned settlements continue to expand onto hazardous land.
-The component will finance in situ upgrading and regularization of four existing settlements, based on the following selection criteria: (i) the majority of the residents have lived in the area for several years and local leaders have expressed interest in regularization to MoLNR (in writing); (ii) that each settlement has a different underlying tenure arrangement, allowing for a range of secure tenure options to be practically demonstrated; (iii) the settlement is located relatively close to employment centers, existing main roads and trunk water and power supplies; and (iv) that the settlement is comparatively less exposed to natural hazards, where risk reduction measures would be feasible and affordable.
-The tenure registration options, and the way each of the selected settlements is upgraded will provide innovative approaches and practical lessons for upgrading and regularizing unplanned settlements in Greater Port Vila in the future.
-This will be achieved through two sub-components:
+The component will finance insitu upgrading and regularization (official recognition) of four existing settlements, based on the following selection criteria: (i) comparatively less exposed to natural (including climatological) hazards, where risk reduction and climate adaptation measures would be feasible and affordable; (ii) located relatively close to employment centers, existing main roads and trunk water and power supplies (improving preparedness for emergencies such as extreme weather events); (iii) the majority of the residents have lived in the area for many years and local leaders have provided written expressions of interest in upgrading to MoLNR; and (iv) the tenure arrangements for each settlement are somewhat different (state held lease, registered community title and registered private title), which will enable the project to explore a range of options to increase tenure security.
+This will be achieved through three sub-components: